Joan Brown Campbell

-Joan Brown Campbell (born 1931) is an American Christian minister and ecumenical leader.
-She has standing as an ordained minister in both the Christian Church (Disciples of Christ) and the American Baptist Church.
+Joan Louise Brown Campbell (November 13, 1931 – March 29, 2025) was an American Christian minister and ecumenical leader.
+She had standing as an ordained minister in both the Christian Church (Disciples of Christ) and the American Baptist Church.
 In 1991, she became the first ordained woman to serve as the general secretary for the National Council of Churches of Christ USA.
-During her career, she also served as the head of the US office for the World Council of Churches, and later, as director of the Religion Department for the Chataqua Institution.
+During her career, she also served as the head of the US office for the World Council of Churches, and later, as director of the Religion Department for the Chautauqua Institution.
 In both cases, she was the first woman to hold these roles.

 Life and career

 Campbell was born in 1931 in Youngstown, Ohio.
 She attended the University of Michigan, where she first earned a Bachelor of Arts in English and Speech.
 Campbell then completed a Master of Arts in education in 1953, and obtained a teacher's license.
 She married Paul Campbell Sr., a lawyer.
 They were married for twenty-five years and had three children.
 Eventually, the marriage ended in divorce; according to Campbell, her activism on civil rights and her support of Martin Luther King Jr. led to the breakup.
 Their daughter Jane Campbell became the first woman mayor of Cleveland.

 After raising her children, Campbell worked as the pastor at Cleveland's Euclid Baptist Church.
 In the 1960s, she invited King to speak at her congregation, a controversial invitation at the time.
 In the 1970s, she became the first woman to work as the assistant director of the Greater Cleveland Interchurch Council.
+In 1979, Campbell appeared with Bishop James Hickey on the City Club of Cleveland forum.

 Campbell was ordained in the Christian Church (Disciples of Christ) and the American Baptist denominations in 1980.
 Several years later, she became the executive director of the World Council of Churches' US office; she was the first woman to hold this post.
 She was also a member of the board of the National Council of Churches of Christ, USA, and served terms as vice-president and assistant general secretary.